cinestruct/rapid-api-imdb/README.md

-# Rapid API IMDB API Wrappers
+# RapidAPI IMDB API Wrappers

 This package is a wrapper around IMDB APIs on [RapidAPI](https://rapidapi.com)